89453728/Miscelaneous/README.md

 ### csvreader
    > read csv files and return as "object array"
    > arguments: file_name (string) , lines (int)
-   > * file_name: the name of the file to extract
+   > * file_name: the name of the file where you
-   > the data
+   > want extract the data.
    > * lines: lines to read, if you let it blank,
-   > csvread will process all the file
+   > csvread will process all the file.